dev-ved30/Signature/README.md

 # Signature
-Have you ever been in a situation in which you wanted to include a picture of your signature in a document, but were held back due to this?
+Have you ever been in a situation where you wanted to include a picture of your signature in a document, but were held back due to this?

 ![](images/orignal.png)

 That's where `Signature` comes in.
-Using python, we built a simple utility that does one job.
+Using python, we built a simple utility that does the job.
 Take a look!

 ![](images/processed.png)